 The thing most synonymous with the city of Philadelphia is the Philly Cheesesteak.
-There are a few well known establishments, “Pat’s” and “Geno’s” being the two most beloved ones, but the food has developed quite the following.
+There are a few well known establishments, “Pat’s” and “Geno’s” (which we can’t recommend, but we do have a list of the best places to get a cheesesteak here) being the two most beloved ones, but the food has developed quite the following.
 It is essentially a hoagie with beef, cheese, onions and peppers that is completely unique to the area.
 Since it became popular, the Philly Cheesesteak is a staple all around the world.
 Many try to emulate it, but few are as successful as some of the businesses based in the town the sandwich originates from.

 Philadelphia is also really well known for its craft beer scene.
 In the city of Benjamin Franklin, the craft beer scene is something to be proud of having.
 There are a significant number of famous breweries and businesses open in the city of Philadelphia that give the city its own flavor.
 Pennsylvania hosts some of the country’s longest serving and in operations breweries in general.
 There are specific areas in Philly that have a bunch of both the delicious cheesesteak and amazing craft brews like South Street.

 Philadelphia’s biggest tourist attraction is probably the Liberty Bell.
 In general, the bell serves as a symbol of American Independence and is something that is visited by masses of people on a regular basis.
 The Liberty Bell has a famous crack in it and is now kept safely in a viewable area open to anyone.
 The Liberty Bell is said to have chimed on July 8, 1776 to gather citizens of Philadelphia to listen to the first reading of the Declaration of Independence.
 One of the great things about Philadelphia is seeing the true birthplace of America and the Liberty Bell represents that to everyone.